 What is dengue?

-Dengue occasionally develops into a life-threatening form (known as severe dengue), which causes abdominal pain and vomitting, breathing difficulty and a decrease in of blood platelets that can lead to internal bleeding.
+Dengue fever can, in some cases, be life-threatening.
+Severe dengue causes abdominal pain and vomiting, breathing difficulties and a decrease in blood platelets that can lead to internal bleeding.

+Dengue is present in over 150 countries – more than 40% of the world’s population live in at-risk areas.
 While most reported cases are in Latin America, Southeast Asia, and the Western Pacific, dengue also is present in many African countries.
-And it is spreading to Europe, as well as in the USA, and China.
+The disease is spreading to parts of Europe, the USA and China.

 Who is affected and who is most at risk?